Skip to content

 """Remove stops not referenced by any stop_time."""

-stops = ctx.datasets["stops.txt"]
+stops = ctx.output["stops.txt"]

-stop_times = ctx.datasets["stop_times.txt"]
+stop_times = ctx.output["stop_times.txt"]

 referenced = set(stop_times["stop_id"].unique().to_list())

-ctx.datasets["stops.txt"] = stops.filter(
+ctx.output["stops.txt"] = stops.filter(

 pl.col("stop_id").is_in(referenced)